dirkkelly/dirkkelly/content/survive/pain-essay.md

 > If we're not going to resist and stop the murdering of the planet what is worth resisting and fighting?

 We need to normalize the despair, it is an appropriate response to a desperate situation.
-The appropriate not to spend time pretending it's not desperate,

 > Sorrow is just sorrow, pain is just pain, and it's not so much the sorrow or the pain that hurts, it's my resistance to it.